stewpend0us/csim2/README.md

     derivative        state
     [ xdotdot ]  ->  [ xdot ]
     [ xdot    ]  ->  [ x    ]

-Clearly the state derivative is called the state derivative because it's simply the derivative of the state.

 Notice how `xdot` appears in both the state and state derivative.
 This isn't a problem but calling them the same thing can get messy.
 I fix this by prefixing the state derivatives with